 A remarkable thing about StAnza is the way in which each festival is shaped as much by many of the events which you somehow miss as those which you see.
-Each year in advance of the festival, I can be found geeking out over the programme.
-‘Jacqueline Saphra on Edna St Vincent Millay!’ you’ll hear me cry.
+Each year in advance of the festival, we can be found geeking out over the programme.
+‘Jacqueline Saphra on Edna St Vincent Millay!’ you’ll hear us cry.
 ‘Romanian filmpoems!
 A. E. Stallings reading in the main theatre!’
-Each year I tell myself that this year I’ll somehow manage to slip into all these events.
-And of course, each year when the time comes, a train is delayed or the all-important pies are arriving and the minutes slip by until I hear the audience leaving the event, excitedly commenting on Ishion Hutchinson’s remarks on the self in poetry or the presences and absences conjured by Mary Jean Chan.
+Each year we tell ourselves that this year we’ll somehow manage to slip into all these events.
+And of course, each year when the time comes, a train is delayed or the all-important pies are arriving and the minutes slip by until we hear the audience leaving the event, excitedly commenting on Ishion Hutchinson’s remarks on the self in poetry or the presences and absences conjured by Mary Jean Chan.

 The amazing thing, though, is the way that these events then permeate the festival.
 Like a pebble in a pond, each event casts ripples which grow ever wider, until they meet other ripples and join them to become something new and other and exciting.
 A conversation grows between poets, audiences and – indeed – events, so that you don’t need to have been to Nadine Aisha Jassat’s Story Café to join a discussion about the often disregarded history of Scottish female poets of colour.

 This was perhaps particularly apt this year, when StAnza was part of A Year of Conversation, celebrating and exploring the power of dialogue in what can often feel like an increasingly fractured world.
 The conversations at StAnza this year were many and varied.
 Our collaboration with Magma’s Climate Change issue, for example, invited thoughts, poems and discussions which are still unnervingly prescient, including in a fascinating Poetry Breakfast on the theme of Another Place, asking how poetry can be ecological and political.